François Truffaut: Legacy

-Commentary of other filmmakers
+Commentary on other filmmakers

+In his book The Film in My Life Truffat wrote "I demand that a film express either the joy of making cinema or the agony of making cinema."

-Truffaut expressed his admiration for filmmakers such as Luis Buñuel, Ingmar Bergman, Robert Bresson, Roberto Rossellini, and Alfred Hitchcock.
+Truffaut expressed his admiration for filmmakers such as Luis Buñuel, Ingmar Bergman, Robert Bresson, Roberto Rossellini and Alfred Hitchcock.
 He wrote Hitchcock/Truffaut, a book about Hitchcock, based on a lengthy series of interviews.

 Of Jean Renoir, he said: "I think Renoir is the only filmmaker who's practically infallible, who has never made a mistake on film.
 And I think if he never made mistakes, it's because he always found solutions based on simplicity—human solutions.
 He's one film director who never pretended.
 He never tried to have a style, and if you know his work—which is very comprehensive, since he dealt with all sorts of subjects—when you get stuck, especially as a young filmmaker, you can think of how Renoir would have handled the situation, and you generally find a solution".
+Truffaut named his production company "Les Films du Carrosse" after Renoir's The Golden Coach (La Carrosse d'Or).

 Truffaut called German filmmaker Werner Herzog "the most important film director alive."

 Truffaut and Jean-Luc Godard, his colleague from Les Cahiers du Cinéma, worked together closely during their start as film directors although they had different working methods.
 Tensions came to the surface after May 68: Godard wanted a more political, specifically Marxist cinema, Truffaut was critical of creating films for primarily political purposes.
-In 1973, Godard wrote Truffaut a lengthy and raucous private letter peppered with accusations and insinuations, several times stating that as a filmmaker "you're a liar" and that his latest film (Day for Night) had been unsatisfying, lying and evasive: "You're a liar, because the scene between you and Jacqueline Bisset last week at Francis [a Paris restaurant] isn't included in your movie, and one also can't help wondering why the director is the only guy who isn't sleeping around in Day for Night" (Truffaut directed the film, wrote it and played the director on the film set in the film).
+In 1973, Godard wrote Truffaut a lengthy and raucous private letter peppered with accusations and insinuations, several times stating that as a filmmaker "you're a liar" and that his latest film (Day for Night) had been unsatisfying, lying and evasive: "You're a liar, because the scene between you and Jacqueline Bisset last week at Francis [a Paris restaurant] isn't included in your movie, and one also can't help wondering why the director is the only guy who isn't sleeping around in Day for Night" (Truffaut directed the film, wrote it and played the role of the director).
 Godard also implied that Truffaut had gone commercial and easy.

 Truffaut replied with an angry 20-page letter in which he accused Godard of being a radical-chic hypocrite, a man who believed everyone to be "equal" in theory only.
 "The Ursula Andress of militancy—like Brando—a piece of shit on a pedestal."
 Godard later tried to reconcile with Truffaut, but they never spoke to or saw each other again.
 After Truffaut's death, Godard wrote the introduction to a generous selection of his correspondence, and included his own 1973 letter.
 He also offered a long tribute in his film Histoire(s) du cinéma.